 6.2 We reserve the right to repossess the hostel at any time where damage has been caused, or in our opinion, is likely to be caused by you or any member of your party.
-No whole or partial refunds will be made if your group is asked to leave in these circumstances.
+No refund or compensation will be made if your group is asked to leave in these circumstances.

 6.3 We reserve the right to decline a booking, or refuse to hand over the Hostel to any person or group where, in our opinion, the facilities are unsuitable for the hirer or any member of the hirer’s party, without liability on either side.
-No whole or partial refunds will be made in these circumstances.
+No refund or compensation will be made in these circumstances.

 7 Smoking or Vaping